Water Quality

 The pH level has an effect on many other variables in the quality of water.
 Fish, plants, and the process of nitrification all have required levels of pH so it is important to have the proper level based on your use.
 It is normally safe to operate the systems with a pH level of 7.

-pH levels can be adjusted with chemicals.
 When introducing chemicals into an Aquaponics system, it is important to verify that the type and amount of the chemicals will not harm the fish.
 Calcium hydroxide and potassium hydroxide are used in Aquaponics systems to raise pH.
 If the pH level is too high, that means that too much was added to raise the pH or that the water is hard.
 The nitrification process, which mainly grows the plants naturally, lowers the pH level.
 If the hardness is too high, it might take your system longer to start producing plants.
 This can be avoided by ensuring proper water quality when you start.

 Hardness (KH)

-There are two types of hardness measurements.
-Most of us are familiar with general hardness which is mainly the measurement of calcium and magnesium ions in the water.
 For our purposes, we will explain the carbonate hardness (KH).
 KH is mainly the water's capability ("buffering capacity") to adjust the pH level and it is measured in dH (degree hardness).
+This value usually is not important unless you are using a non preferred water source or are having some issues in your hydroponic system.

 The KH level measurement can become important if you are trying to change your pH level.
 If the KH level is 4.5 dH or lower, it will be easier to change the pH level by adding a suitable acid to the water.
 Higher levels of KH could take more acid to lower the pH level, but this will also lower the KH level creating the possibility of the pH dropping lower than expected.
 Higher KH levels are beneficial when systems are at an optimal condition in the case you do not want the pH level to change much.